jamcowl/AnalysingMonteCarloWithRIVET/README.md

-# Using [RIVET](https://rivet.hepforge.org/) to measure the nonperturbative corrections in Monte Carlo event generators
+# Using [RIVET](https://rivet.hepforge.org/) to measure the non-perturbative corrections in Monte Carlo event generators

 This was the title of my final year MSci physics project in the [UCL ATLAS group](https://www.hep.ucl.ac.uk/atlas/).
 More detail is available in the [project report](MSci_Project_Report.pdf).